 Last week, students had the opportunity to a create innovative solutions for big problems.

-The Audacious Ideas project asked students to use their business acumen to take big problems in their heads, apply their business acumen and propose innovative solutions.
+The Audacious Ideas project asked students in an undergraduate BBA class to use their business acumen to take big problems in their heads, apply their business acumen and propose innovative solutions.

 “They tackled problems ranging from recidivism and food insecurity to climate change and higher education costs,” said Wes Longhofer, assistant professor of organization & management.
 “This year, students were given a hypothetical $10 million to put towards their solutions, which pushed many groups to aim big.”

 A few student groups focused on the growing Atlanta film and television industry as a possible job site for citizens returning from prison.
 Another team developed Blu Apron-style meal kits that can be prescribed by physicians for patients with diabetes.